 Quite simply children are not being given the opportunity to learn how to code!
 In the USA, less than 2.4% of students graduate with a computer science degree.
 In Europe, computer science has a higher drop out rate than any other 3rd level degree.
 CoderDojo coding clubs are not only addressing this global skills gap at its root cause but through Dojos children are developing creative, practical and logical problem-solving skills and filling voids left by many education systems worldwide.

-The Hello World Foundation is assisting and supporting local champions who wishing to start a Dojo in their community.
-Dojos are clubs where young people between 5 - 17 learn how to code, build websites, apps, games and more, in a social, collaborative learning environment.
-Volunteers offer their time and expertise to teach young people who have a passion for technology and its real world applications.
-Our impact is global currently there are 220 Dojos inn 29 countries
+The CoderDojo Foundation is assisting and supporting local champions who wish to start a Dojo (code club) in their community.
+Dojos help young people between 7 - 17 learn how to create, code, build websites, apps, games and more, in a social, collaborative learning environment.
+Volunteers offer their time and expertise to teach young people who have a passion for technology and its real-world applications.
+Our impact is global as currently there are 2000+ Dojos in 110+ countries worldwide.

 Imagine a world where every child has the opportunity to learn how to code.
 Think of what they can build.
 Coderdojo places an emphasis on coding for good, encouraging children to build apps/websites for local charities, their school or community groups.
 So.. now imagine a world where hundreds of thousands of children not only know how to code, but want to use their new found skills for the greater good!
 The potential long-term impact is vast.